 - Teenagers and young adults with food allergy.
-While food allergy is most common in young children aged 5 years or less, the majority of recorded fatal reactions to foods (~90%) occur in teenagers and young adults.
-This may in part relate to greater risk taking behaviour in this age group, but may also reflect greater likelihood of accidental exposure to food allergens when eating away from home or while not under parental supervision.
+While food allergy is most common in young children aged five years or less, the majority of recorded fatal reactions to foods (~90%) occur in teenagers and young adults.
+This may in part relate to greater risk taking behaviour in this age group, but may also reflect greater likelihood of accidental exposure to food allergens when eating away from home, or while not under parental supervision.

 - Specific allergic triggers

 - Peanut, tree nuts and seafood.
 Fatal anaphylaxis may arise from any food, but most fatalities arise from food allergy that persists into adolescence and adult life (e.g. peanut, tree nut, sesame seed and seafood allergies).
 Allergic reactions to these foods may occur following ingestion of relatively small amounts, and the risk of reaction is unlikely to be reduced by cooking or food processing.